 2. Why are each of these principles important to you/your company?

-The best way to tell a story is how we've alway done it; a beginning, middle and end, with a key character at the heart of the journey (think Disney).
-In this case the character might be you, or someone else you know who's problems triggered the idea.
+The best way to tell a story is how humans have always done it, using a beginning, middle and end, with a key character at the heart of the journey.
+In this case, the character might be the founder, or someone else who's problems triggered the idea.

-What is your story, or the story behind your idea (using the structure suggested above)?
+What is your story, or the story behind your idea?
+Use the structure suggested above.

 - What is the current status quo when it comes to the industry or area you're building a business in? (e.g. fee structure, customer experience)